 Additional pedestrian injuries include broken or crushed bones, coma and lacerations.

 A Reliable Legal Team

-The Campbell personal injury attorneys at Van Der Walde & Associates may be able to help you recover a six-figure, even seven-figure settlement that will cover your damages.
+The Campbell personal injury attorneys at Caputo & Van Der Walde, LLP may be able to help you recover a six-figure, even seven-figure settlement that will cover your damages.
 Contact us today to learn more.

-The San Jose personal injury lawyers at Van Der Walde & Associates recovered a $234,097 verdict against property owner for a broken knee sustained by an 82-year-old disabled Plaintiff when she was struck by a car in a shopping mall parking lot that lacked handicapped crosswalks.
+The San Jose personal injury lawyers at Caputo & Van Der Walde, LLP recovered a $234,097 verdict against property owner for a broken knee sustained by an 82-year-old disabled Plaintiff when she was struck by a car in a shopping mall parking lot that lacked handicapped crosswalks.
 (Haney v.
 Sunnyvale Town Center).